rghvndr99/MERN/README.md

 # Description
-Its kind of e-commerce application which has user and supplier relationship.
+It's a kind of e-commerce application that has a user and supplier relationship.
 On page load, all products will be loaded.
 Any logged-in user can go to his cart and remove the product.
-Suppier has an extra ability to delete and update products.
+The supplier has the extra ability to delete and update products.

 # Tech stack
  * MongoDB
  * Nodejs
+ * Expressjs
  * Reactjs
  * SASS
  * Webpack